tharindurm/Gazebo-Simualtion-and-Robot-Design-for-Collecting-Spheres-PDE4430_Assignment2/README.md

 Once it is loaded, turtlebot3_teleop_key should be loaded in order to move the robot.

 The robot can successfully bring the spheres in to the body cavity without any collisions.
+This is because the collision tags parameters are similar to the visual tag parameters.
+What is visible of the robot is also the collision regions.
-Even without the door panels to stop the spheres rolling out, with precise movements of the robot, the spheres can be brought in to the pen.
+Despite not having door panels to stop the spheres rolling out, with precise movements of the robot, the spheres can be brought in to the pen.

 ## Author